Phrogz/visual-scxml-editor/README.md

 ### High Priority

-* Bug: Selection keeps getting dropped when editing some attributes (e.g. label `placement` alignment for a transition)
-* Bug: First selection often drops selection, second sticks
-* Create via context menu should place at cursor, not drag parent
+* Create state via context menu should place at cursor, not drag parent
 * Create transition graphically via context menu
 * Add graphical editing of transition waypoints
+* Ctrl-S/Cmd-S in visual editor should save text editor
 * Bug: Transition with only first point set does not draw to target state
-* Ctrl-S/Cmd-S in visual editor should save text editor
-* Move keybindings in visual editor to commands that can be invoked

 ### Medium Priority